-The Company capitalizes costs incurred to implement cloud computing arrangements that are service contracts within Prepaid expenses and other and Deferred Income Taxes and Other Assets in the Company's Condensed Consolidated Balance Sheets.
+The Company capitalizes costs incurred to implement cloud computing arrangements that are service contracts within Prepaid expenses and other and Deferred Income Taxes and Other Assets in the Company's Consolidated Balance Sheets based on the expected period that amortization will be recognized.
 Implementation costs associated with cloud computing arrangements are capitalized when incurred during the application development phase.
 Once the implementation of a cloud computing arrangement is complete and ready for its intended use, the Company amortizes the costs over the expected term of the hosting arrangement using the straight-line method to the same income statement line as the associated cloud operating expenses.
-The total balance of capitalized costs associated with these arrangements as of September 30, 2023 is \$38.0 million which primarily relates to the implementation of the Company's new enterprise resource planning ("ERP") system.
-These capitalized costs are included in Deferred Income Taxes and Other Assets.
-Costs amortized during fiscal year ended September 30, 2023 were not material to the Company's consolidated financial results.
-As of September 30, 2023, cloud computing arrangement assets inservice have useful lives which range from approximately three to nine years.